Some crossings on US-Mexico border still shut as cities, agents confront rise in migrant arrivals

 “Before we would hear rumors, nothing happened,” Maverick County Sheriff Tom Schmerber said.
 “But this time something happened.”

-The unfolding response in Eagle Pass, where the mayor declared a state of emergency, illustrates how Border Patrol agents have become overwhelmed in recent days by asylum-seekers on parts of the U.S. border with Mexico.
+The unfolding response in Eagle Pass, where the mayor declared an emergency, illustrates how Border Patrol agents have become overwhelmed in recent days by asylum-seekers on parts of the U.S. border with Mexico.
 In San Diego and El Paso, Texas, officials this week also closed border crossings so agents could help with the influx.

 After a dip in illegal crossings that followed new asylum restrictions in May, President Joe Biden's administration is again on its heels.
 Democratic mayors and governors are seeking more relief for hosting asylum-seekers and Republicans are seizing on the issue ahead of 2024 elections.